 With only one of the ‘Few’ left surviving in the 80th Anniversary year, we were truly humbled to have the support of 101 year old Hurricane pilot, Gp Cpt John ‘Paddy’ Hemingway DFC who flew with No. 85 Squadron.

 We were also hugely grateful for the incredible support we received from many organisations and individuals in promoting the event, alongside each of the venues who hosted and accommodated us on our route.

 Day 2: North Weald – Hornchurch – Biggin Hill – Kenley – Croydon

 Day 3: Uxbridge – Northolt – Bentley Priory

 Day 5: Manston – Hawkinge – Capel le Ferne

-I am hugely grateful to the various locations who have offered to facilitate us both before and on our route.
-These include:
+In particular, we are hugely grateful to the various locations who facilitated us both before and on our route, including:

-The Battle of Britain Memorial Flight, Historic Aircraft Collection, Shuttleworth Collection, Aircraft Restoration Company, Fowlmere Airfield Museum, North Weald Airfield, Hornchurch Aerodrome Historical Trust, Biggin Hill Heritage Hangar, Kenley Revival, The Battle of Britain Bunker, Bentley Priory Museum, Boultbee Flight Academy, Tangmere Military Aviation Museum, Spitfire and Hurricane Memorial Museum, The Kent Battle of Britain Museum and The Battle of Britain Memorial.
+The Battle of Britain Memorial Flight, Historic Aircraft Collection, Shuttleworth Collection, Aircraft Restoration Company, Fowlmere Airfield Museum, North Weald Airfield, Hornchurch Aerodrome Historical Trust, Biggin Hill Heritage Hangar, Kenley Revival, The Battle of Britain Bunker, Bentley Priory Museum, Boultbee Flight Academy, Tangmere Military Aviation Museum, Spitfire and Hurricane Memorial Museum, The Kent Battle of Britain Museum, The Battle of Britain Memorial and The Jackdaw

 Lest We Forget